monty-dev/discord.py/docs/api.rst

     .. attribute:: hypesquad

         A boolean indicating if the user is in Discord HypeSquad.
+    .. attribute:: hypesquad_houses

+        A list of :class:`HypeSquadHouse` that the user is in.
     .. attribute:: mutual_guilds

         A list of :class:`Guild` that the :class:`ClientUser` shares with this